5 Planner Productivity Tips To Get Your Shit Together

 But what are the action-packed steps you’re going to take to actually accomplish that goal?

-That’s where these 5 planner productivity tips come in:
+That’s where my five simple planner productivity tips come in.

 - Invest in a planner you love